 If you're using Optimizely X, prepare each project by creating all pages, events, and audiences in each project.
-If you have an Optimizely X Web Enterprise Premium plan, you can create events that are available across projects, which saves you time and makes it easier to keep events synchronized across your environments.
+If you have an Optimizely X Web Enterprise package, you can create events that are available across projects, which saves you time and makes it easier to keep events synchronized across your environments.

 Create and deploy experiments